"All extremes of feeling are allied with madness."

 "No. Send them to the kitchens.
-Wake the cook and give them whatever they want, then tell them they can sleep in the other stable tonight, and that tomorrow they'll be paid to take the coffin back to the crypt and seal it up again."
+Wake the cook and give them whatever they want, then tell them they can sleep in the other stable tonight.
+Tomorrow they'll take the coffin back to the crypt and seal it up again."

 "Back?" said Danner.

 "Yes, back.
-Do you have any objection to following my orders?"
+Do you have any problem with that?"

-"Good."
 Porphyria watched the men work.
-"I suppose you're wondering what this is all about, Danner?"
+"I suppose you're wondering what this is all about."

 "Good answer.
 Did you turn out the old servants?"

 "Excellent."
 She paused.
 "I think it's time for a drink.
-Take care of this lot, then join me in the study, will you?"
+Take care of this lot, then join me in the study."

-Twenty minutes later Danner changed his clothes and knocked on the study door.
-He sat on the red velvet couch opposite Porphyria, sipping the absinthe she poured for him.
+Twenty minutes later Danner sat on a red velvet couch opposite Porphyria, sipping the absinthe she poured for him.

 "Well," she said.

-"This seemed like a good occasion to talk," said Porphyria.
+"This seemed like a good occasion to talk."

 "You've been...very faithful to me, Danner, these last few years."

-"I've been able to rely on you for everything, and I appreciate the services you've rendered me.
-All of the services.
+"I've been able to rely on you for everything, and I appreciate your services.
 And the discretion around them."

 "There's no need to thank me."

 "I didn't," she said, though she smiled as she said it.
-"And do you have any regrets, Danner?"
+"Do you have any regrets?"

 "Not even about those mausoleums that you had a hand in filling?"

-Danner's heart sank, but didn't show it.
-"That is entirely your decision, mistress.
-I serve in whatever capacity you deem suitable."
+Danner's heart sank, but he didn't show it.
+"That's entirely your decision.
+I serve in whatever capacity you wish."

 "Yes.
-But you see Danner, that makes me a bit nervous."
+But you see, that makes me a bit nervous."

-"And the thing of it is Danner, you know all of my secrets.
+"And you know all of my secrets.
 I don't like it when any person knows too much about me."

 "Given everything that's happened, I'm afraid we have to part ways.
 Starting tonight.
 Starting right now, actually, unless I miss my guess."
 Porphyria looked at her nails.

-"A good choice, mistress.
+"A good choice.
 I didn't even notice it."
 His limbs felt heavy.
 "But what do you intend to do with the body?
 I won't be around to dispose of it."

 "You already have.
-You'll be in the coffin when the workman seal it back in the vault tomorrow.
-You'll lie next to the Grey family's ancestors until the end of time.
-A fitting reward for all of your service to the great old house, don't you think?"
+You'll be in the coffin when the workmen seal it back in the vault tomorrow.
+You'll lie next to the Covel family's ancestors until the end of time.
+A fitting reward for all of your services to the family, don't you think?"

 He tried to answer, but his throat closed up.